If you think of Australian agriculture as a collective entity, it would rank in revenue terms as Australia’s second largest company.

 In 2016-17, the gross value of Australian farm production was more than $63 billion.

-Above it is Wesfarmers, a company with strong roots in agriculture, the owner of Coles supermarkets and other big retail brands like Bunnings, Kmart, Target and Officeworks, which earned $68 billion in revenue in 2016-17.
+By comparison, Wesfarmers, a company with strong roots in agriculture and the owner of Coles supermarkets and other big retail brands like Bunnings, Kmart, Target and Officeworks, generated $68 billion in revenue in the same financial year.

-Close behind is another company closely connected to agriculture, Australia’s other supermarket giant Woolworths, which also owns big brands like Dan Murphys, BWS and Big W, which earned $56 billion.
+Not far behind was another company closely connected to agriculture, Australia’s other supermarket giant Woolworths, which owns big brands like Dan Murphys, BWS and Big W, with revenue of $56 billion.

-It’s rare to turn on a television or open an online screen without seeing an advertisement promoting at least one of these major brands.
+It’s rare to turn on a television or open an online screen without seeing a marketing message from at least one of these major brands appearing before our eyes.

-The mining sector collectively is also very proactive at running public awareness campaigns to reinforce the importance of the industry to Australian jobs and the Australian economy.
+The mining sector collectively also proactively runs public awareness campaigns to remind all Australians about the importance of the industry to jobs, the economy and to the prosperity of the nation.

-Yet, as a collective industry, Australian agriculture is often not publicly visible to the city-based voting public.
+Yet, as a collective industry, Australian agriculture is rarely visible to the city-based voting public.

 Last month, in the lead up to the inaugural National Agriculture Day – a great step in the right direction for promoting agriculture – research commissioned by the NFF indicated that 83 percent of Australians would describe their connection with farming as ‘distant’ or ‘non-existent’.

-There is nothing new about these findings, but they reinforce the extent to which most Australians have become even more disconnected from where their food and fibre comes, and how unaware they are of the farm sector’s vital importance to our national economy.
+There is nothing new about that, but the black and white data reinforces the extent to which most Australians have become even more disconnected from where their food and fibre originates, and how unaware they are of the farm sector’s vital importance to our national economy.

-So what are we doing as a collective industry to counter this serious public awareness problem?
+So what are we doing as a collective sector to counter this serious public awareness problem?

 Some years ago Queensland farming group Agforce launched a series of ‘Every Family Needs a Farmer Campaign’ television advertisements in an attempt to counter the public portrayal of farmers as environmental vandals led by green groups campaigning to end tree-clearing.